waifuai/quantum-circuit-optimization/README.md

     *   **`ds_dnn/`:** Dataset creation and preprocessing for DNN training.
     *   **`norm_ds_dnn/`:** DNN training with normalized datasets.
     *   **`utils/`:** Utility functions for circuit manipulation and model building.
-*   **`prep/`:** Data preprocessing scripts for normalizing and converting CSV data to TFRecord format.
+*   **`prep/`:** Data preprocessing scripts for normalizing and converting CSV data to TFRecord format (primarily for `nn` models).
-*   **`trax-train/`:** Transformer model implementation using Trax for sequence-to-sequence circuit optimization.
+*   **`hf_transformer/`:** Transformer model implementation using Hugging Face Transformers for sequence-to-sequence circuit optimization.
+Contains scripts for building a custom tokenizer, preparing data, training, and prediction.
-*   **`trax-transformer/`:** A simplified version of the Trax Transformer model.

 **Models:**

 *   **Deep Crossing Network (DCN):** A classical deep learning model used for regression tasks related to circuit properties.
 *   **Deep Neural Networks (DNN):** DNNs are employed for optimizing 1-second and 32-second circuits, and in hybrid approaches that generate parameters for Cirq circuits.
-*   **Transformer:** A sequence-to-sequence model that learns to transform unoptimized circuits into more efficient versions.
+*   **Transformer (Hugging Face):** A sequence-to-sequence model built using the Hugging Face `transformers` library.
+It learns to transform unoptimized circuits into more efficient versions using a custom vocabulary and an Encoder-Decoder architecture.

 **Getting Started:**

 Each module within `model-training` has its own README file with detailed instructions.
 Generally, you will need to:

-1. **Prepare the data:** This might involve using `data-generation` to create datasets, downloading pre-existing datasets, or preprocessing CSV files from the `prep` directory.
+1. **Prepare the data:** This might involve using `data-generation` to create datasets, downloading pre-existing datasets, preprocessing CSV files from the `prep` directory (for `nn` models), or preparing text files for the `hf_transformer` module.
-2. **Install dependencies:** Use `pip install -r requirements.txt` within the specific module's directory, or install individual packages as needed (e.g., `pip install cirq numpy pandas scikit-learn tensorflow`).
-Trax modules have their own `requirements.txt` files.
+2. **Install dependencies:** Use `pip install -r requirements.txt` from the project root.
+This file includes dependencies for all modules, including `tensorflow`, `cirq`, `transformers`, `datasets`, and `tokenizers`.
 3. **Run the training scripts:** Each module provides scripts for training and evaluating its models.

 **Examples:**